grinvolod13/visdrone-2025-yolo11x/README.md

 ## ▶️ Install & run
 Training was performed in [Kaggle notebook](https://www.kaggle.com/code/volodymyrhryniuk/kau-visdrone-2025-yolov11x-training/) with **2x Tesla T4** GPU
+> [!WARNING]

-All notebooks are intended to run in Kaggle environment, so if you want to launch them elsewere, please, change all paths to appropriate, and install all needed CUDA libraries
+> All notebooks are intended to run in Kaggle environment, so if you want to launch them elsewere, please, change all paths to appropriate, and install all needed CUDA libraries